lejeanf/UniversalPlayer/README.md

 ------------------------------------------------------------------------------------------------------
-to add this package in package manage:
+to add this package in unity's package manager:
 - add new scopedRegisteries in ProjectSettings/Package manager
 - name: jeanf
 - url: https://registry.npmjs.com